How Darkest Dungeon mirrors the real highs and lows of game development

-This week, Red Hook Studios released the latest expansion to Darkest Dungeon, formerly known as The Crimson Court.
+This week, Red Hook Studios released the latest expansion to Darkest Dungeon, formally known as The Crimson Court.
 With this new DLC, we wanted to take a chance to catch up with Chris Bourassa and Tyler Sigman, the two leads behind the game, to see what they’ve learned about game development now that they’ve shipped a whole new update for their Kickstarter/Early Access success.

 The answer, as it turns out, is a whole lot.
 While our conversation (which you can watch in full up above) ranged from everything to designing The Crimson Court to the original design goals of Darkest Dungeon, you may want to know these key facts that came from our conversation with Bourassa and Signam.